cs1302uga/cs1302-hw04/README.md

    * If needed, a dashed generalization arrow (`implements`) to an interface.

-   In a class diagram, do not list inherited members (methods or attributes) unless they are explicitly overriden.
-Be sure to include visibility modifiers (e.g., `+`, `#`, `~`, `-`) and type / return type information where needed.
-Also, remember that generalization arrows have a triangle arrow head, which differentiates them from dependency and aggregration associations.
+   In a class diagram, do not list inherited members (methods or attributes) unless they are explicitly overridden.
+Be sure to include visibility modifiers (e.g., `+`, `#`, `~`, `-`) and type/return type information where needed.
+Also, remember that generalization arrows have a triangle arrowhead, which differentiates them from dependency and aggregation associations.

 <hr/>